peytoncordero/DRI25/creating-simulations.md

 `year` will be the variable we'll use to track what year of the simulation it is.

 `resources` is the number of individual `food` units our critters can produce.
-For our simulation, each critter will need exactly one unit of food to survive, so to give them a fighting chance we'll let each _able_ (more on that later) critter produce 2 units.
+For our simulation, each critter will need exactly one unit of food to survive, so to give them a fighting chance we'll let each "able" critter (more on that later) produce 2 units.

 `food`constitutes the total number of units of food that all critters produce and have to eat in a given year.